phiphi-tan/lmm_benchmark/README.md

 ## Projected Timeline
 > More details regarding each portion will be in the README.md files in the respective directories

+The internship has beem split into a few different phases, with the projected timeline as represented in parantheses.

+### [] Phase 1: Literature review (2 weeks)
-Literature review on multimodal data curation for evaluation benchmarks.
-(2 weeks).​
+This phase involves literature review on multimodal data curation for evaluation benchmarks.

+### [] Phase 2: Data Curation (2 weeks)
-Curation of specific data for defence domain.
-(2 weeks)​
+This phase involves the curation of specific data for defence domain.

+### [] Phase 3: Dataset Handling (1 month)
-Annotation and filtering of datasets.
-(1 month)​
+This phase involves automating annotation and filtering of datasets.

+Additionally, there can also be further checks implemented to help increase the robustness of datasets used for testing.

-Report Writing.
-(1 week)
+### [] Phase 4: Final Report (1 week)
+The final phase involves report writing.